 Great question!
-In 'Little Wonder', four friends go on adventure to escape the stresses of modern life when they explore an old smuggler’s tunnel that holds more mystery than they expected.
+In 'Little Wonder', two friends go on adventure to escape the stresses of modern life when they tell ghost stories before going on their next quest.
 This film will have a majority queer cast and crew!

 We're looking to raise around £2000 to cover the costs of production, so hopefully you can help!